nclarius/pyPL/CPL/README.md

 A naive model checker for classical propositional and first-order logic with an extension to modal logic.
+This tool computes the denotation (truth value) of a given logical expression in a given structure.
 © Natalie Clarius <natalie.clarius@student.uni-tuebingen.de>
 Licensed under CC BY-NC-SA 4.0 (https://creativecommons.org/licenses/by-nc-sa/4.0/).